 Through categorising and analysing the types of roles women perform I can compare the variety of roles across different groups.
 In contrast to previous research, I argue that women are not limited to either ‘violent’ or ‘supportive’ binary roles.
 As with male participation, female participation exists on a spectrum of numerous types of roles which require varying degrees of engagement and commitment.
 This spectrum includes roles ranging from translation to fundraising to recruiting new members.

-I am also interested in the variations in how women engage with a role (e.g., as a recruiter), based upon the specific character, culture, ideology and structure of each group.
-The interaction of these factors influence the value a group ascribes to roles.
+I am also interested in the variations in how women engage with a role (e.g. as a recruiter), based upon the specific character, culture, ideology, and structure of each group.
+The interaction of these factors influences the value a group ascribes to roles.
 Roles may be categorised in the same way across groups, but the performance of these roles differs qualitatively within each group.
 The functions or tasks that comprise a role vary resulting in roles being carried out in different ways.
 This influences both how women participate in extremism and what the role achieves for the group.

 As my research develops, I will investigate the factors which influence and frame women’s engagement with extremist groups, focusing on four main issues:

-- First of all, how ideas, beliefs and values impact the assignment or choice of roles.
+- How ideas, beliefs, and values impact the assignment or choice of roles.
 So far, I have identified group ideology and commitment to traditional, patriarchal values as two factors which inform this, but I will expand upon these.

-- Secondly, how constructions of masculinity and femininity interact with each other, and subsequently influence the types of roles both genders engage with.
+- How constructions of masculinity and femininity interact with each other and subsequently influence the types of roles both genders engage with.

-- The third issue considers how group categorisation of an individual’s identity and perception of ‘status’ within the group affects female engagement.
-Gender identity influences who fulfils which role, especially if there are ‘core’ and ‘periphery’ groups present within the organisation.
+- How group categorisation of an individual’s identity and perception of ‘status’ within the group affects female engagement.
+Gender identity influences who fulfils a role, especially if there are ‘core’ and ‘periphery’ groups present within the organisation.

-- Finally, I will discuss how gender interacts with characteristics such as ideology, organisational structure and internal culture, and the effect understandings of gender have on the types of roles groups need to be enacted.
+- How gender interacts with characteristics such as ideology, organisational structure, and internal culture, and the effect understandings of gender have on the types of roles groups need to be enacted.

 This research is important because it will add to our knowledge of the internal structures and dynamics of extremist groups, and the role of gender plays in them.
 Reconsideration of what constitutes ‘active’ involvement in an extremist group and who is considered to be an ‘active’ participant will be useful for seeking to understand these groups.